 - Salt and black pepper to taste

 - Dice the fish into ½-inch cubes, rinse with fresh water, drain and place in a large salad bowl.
 Some recipes call for a little salt in the water, but this is optional and a matter of taste.

-- Squeeze the limes and pour the juice over the fish, mix well and chill 15 - 20 minutes in refrigerator.
+- Squeeze the limes and pour the juice over the fish, mix well and chill 15 to 20 minutes in refrigerator.